SafeGuardU/SafeGuard/README.md

 Our aim is to build a simple & secure password manager.

 This is a capstone project for a bachelor's degree in cyber security.

+**make sure you have the right python libraries installed